lab-design/lab-design.github.io/_posts/2023-05-14-fairify-verifying-fairness-neural-networks.md

 ---
-title: "Can you guarantee a neural network treats similar people the same?"
+title: "Can you guarantee a neural network treats similar people the same?
+Our ICSE 2023 paper proves it."
-venue: "ICSE 2023"
 ---

 Testing a model for fairness can reveal problems, but it cannot promise their absence.
 For high-stakes uses, developers want a guarantee that a model treats similar individuals alike regardless of protected attributes such as race, sex, or age.
 Proving this is hard, because a neural network reaches its decisions through many non-linear computations.